chryzsh/DarthSidious/pivoting.md

 ### Powerview

 Powerview is a super useful set of tools for enumerating a domain.
-The script and full command list can be found here:
+It is part of the much larger toolset of Powersploit, and development is huge on this, so things change all the time.The script and full command list for Powerview can be found here:

 [https://github.com/PowerShellMafia/PowerSploit/tree/master/Recon](https://github.com/PowerShellMafia/PowerSploit/tree/master/Recon)